rhiania/GlamourTagger/README.md

      * [Garland Tools](https://www.garlandtools.org/) for detailed item origin and recipe data.
      * [Gamer Escape](https://ffxiv.gamerescape.com/) for complete item lore and acquisition guides.
      * [FFXIV Teamcraft](https://ffxivteamcraft.com/) for craft tracking.

+9. **Adjust visuals:**
+    * Look up the visual adjustments for icon sizes in the Options menu - customize the size of icons in the lists or of the hover-over icon reveals.

+10. **Automatic backup system with restore functions:**
+    * The plugin has an automatic backup system to save your tags, flags and configs periodically and before importing to prevent data loss.
+    * Open the Backup & Restore Manager from the Options menu to inspect backups or restore your data via Merge or Full Reset modes.

 ---